Health Benefits of Hibiscus

 • Due to a lack of information on the plant’s safety in these populations, pregnant or nursing women should avoid drinking hibiscus tea or taking hibiscus supplements.

 • Furthermore, hibiscus has been demonstrated to lower blood pressure and blood sugar levels.
-As a result, persons with high blood pressure or diabetes who are taking drugs should consult a doctor before doing it.
+As a result, persons with high blood pressure or diabetes who are taking drugs should consult a doctor before doing so.

 Hibiscus is a type of herb that has a variety of health advantages.
 It also has a delightful, tangy flavour and can be prepared and consumed right in your own home.
 According to animal and test-tube research, hibiscus can help with weight loss, heart and liver health, and even fight cancer and infections.
-The majority of current research, however, is limited to test-tube and animal experiments utilising high doses of hibiscus extract.
+The majority of current research, however, is limited to testtube and animal experiments utilising high doses of hibiscus extract.
 More research is needed to see if these benefits extend to people who consume hibiscus.

 Varsha M,